JackTemaki/MiniReturnn/README.rst

  - seq_tag, seq_idx and non-Tensor/np.array data support works differently
  - forward init/finish hook interface is different (might be streamlined in a future version)

+Additional features:
+ - gradient clipping by norm or value

 Experimental features that might not be needed:
  - ``batching_drop_last`` config parameter to discard the last incomplete batch in an epoch

 Installation